symfony/symfony1-docs/gentle-introduction/en/02-Exploring-Symfony-s-Code.markdown

     [php]
     $myObject = new MyClass();

-Symfony will then look for a `MyClass` definition in all files ending with `php` in one of the project's `lib/` directories.
+Symfony will then look for a `MyClass` definition in all files ending with `class.php` in one of the project's `lib/` directories.
 If the class definition is found, it will be included automatically.

 So if you store all your classes in `lib/` directories, you don't need to include classes anymore.
-That's why the symfony projects usually do not contain any `include_once` or `require_once` statements.
+That's why symfony projects usually do not contain any `include_once` or `require_once` statements.

 >**NOTE**
->For better performance, the symfony autoloading scans a list of directories (defined in an internal configuration file) during the first request.
+>For better performance, the symfony autoloader scans a list of directories (defined in an internal configuration file) during the first request.
 It then registers all the classes these directories contain and stores the class/file correspondence in a PHP file as an associative array.
 That way, future requests don't need to do the directory scan anymore.
 This is why you need to clear the cache every time you add or move a class file in your project by calling the `symfony cache:clear` command (except in the development environment, where symfony clears the cache when it cannot find a class).
 You will learn more about the cache in Chapter 12, and about the autoloading configuration in Chapter 19.

 Summary
 -------

-Using an MVC framework forces you to divide and organize your code according to the framework conventions.
+Using an MVC framework forces you to divide and organize your code according to the framework's conventions.
 Presentation code goes to the view, data manipulation code goes to the model, and the request manipulation logic goes to the controller.
-It makes the application of the MVC pattern both very helpful and quite restricting.
+This makes applying the MVC pattern both very helpful and at the same time quite restrictive.

 Symfony is an MVC framework written in PHP.
-Its structure is designed to get the best of the MVC pattern, but with great ease of use.
+Its structure is designed to get the best out of the MVC pattern, whilst maintaining great ease of use.
 Thanks to its versatility and configurability, symfony is suitable for all web application projects.

 Now that you understand the underlying theory behind symfony, you are almost ready to develop your first application.
 But before that, you need a symfony installation up and running on your development server.